-Thank you for the opportunity to comment on this proposal to frack six wells in the Kimberley.
+Thank you for the opportunity to comment on this proposal to frack twenty wells in the Kimberley.
 I make my comments below.

 The Kimberley has the largest, most intact tropical savannah in the world, which is home to many threatened species.
 It is a national and international tourism icon for its intact landscapes and vibrant living Aboriginal culture.

 I call on the EPA to reject fracking in the Kimberley for the following reasons –

 - Fracking could result in thousands of oil and gas fracking wells across the Kimberley